How Much Do Car Dealers Make on the Sale of a New Car?

 Car dealerships make the majority of their profit from services and maintenance for the vehicle they’ve sold you as well as financing, auto insurance and vehicle add-ons.
 (You can avoid some of those services by mastering this list of car maintenance tasks you can do on your own.)
-In fact, the new car department of a dealership usually pulls in under 30 per cent of the dealership’s gross profits according to the National Automobile Dealers Association, so new car deals are definitely not their main source of income.
+The new car department of a dealership usually pulls in under 30 per cent of the dealership’s gross profits according to the National Automobile Dealers Association, so new car deals are definitely not their main source of income.

 Sales consultants and dealerships may also receive volume bonuses for selling a certain amount of cars per month—so when a dealer says “I’m taking a loss on this vehicle by selling it to you below invoice cost” they aren’t lying; they could actually be losing money on the car in hopes of offsetting the loss with the manufacturer’s volume bonus.
 In some cases, dealerships might also receive “dealer holdbacks”—a percentage of MSRP that the manufacturer repays to the dealer after the car has been sold.